LLNL/sundials/doc/shared/sunmatrix/SUNMatrix_Band.rst

    };

-A diagram of the underlying data representation in a banded matrix is shown in Figure :ref:`SUNBandMatrix Diagram <SUNBandMatrix>`.
+A diagram of the underlying data representation in a banded matrix is shown in :numref:`SUNBandMatrix`.
 A more complete description of the parts of this *content* field is given below:

 * ``M`` - number of rows